Ancient Philippi, Greece: A Guide to the Archaeological Site

 Where to Stay Near Ancient Philippi, Greece?

-While many visitors come on day trips from nearby Thessaloniki or Kavala, those looking to immerse in the local history will find several accommodation options within the modern village of Phillippi.
-The following are some of the most comfortable stays within walking distance of the site.
+While many visitors come on day trips from nearby Thessaloniki or Kavala, those looking to immerse in the local history will find several accommodation options within the modern village of Philippi.
+The following are some of the most comfortable stays within walking distance of the site:

 FAQS About Ancient Philippi, Greece